How to assess a planning application when there are water voles on or near a proposed development site.

 - how likely it is that water voles will be affected by any development work

-- the potential effects of work to the watercourse itself and work nearby would have on the water vole
+- the potential effects that work to the watercourse itself and work nearby would have on the water vole

 Avoidance, mitigation and compensation measures

 Look for examples of avoidance, mitigation or compensation plans in the development proposal.
-The proposal could avoid:
+Developers could redesign the proposal to avoid:

 - working where there are water voles